 - Increase awareness and interest of STEM and ICT occupations

 - Motivate students to pursue appropriate education pathways to those occupations

 - Develop STEM-specific disciplinary content knowledge and practices that promote critical thinking, reasoning, and communication skills needed for entering the STEM and ICT workforce of the future.

 Funding Priority: ITEST proposals should broaden participation of all students, particularly those in underrepresented and underserved groups in STEM fields and related education and workforce domains.
-ITEST supports three types of projects: (1) Exploring Theory and Design Principles (ETD); (2) Developing and Testing Innovations (DTI); and (3) Scaling, Expanding, and Iterating Innovations (SEI).
+ITEST expects to fund between 22 and 30 awards per year, depending on the type of proposal and funding level.
+Categories include: (1) Exploring Theory and Design Principles (ETD); (2) Developing and Testing Innovations (DTI); (3) Scaling, Expanding, and Iterating Innovations (SEI); Syntheses; and Conferences.

 Mission: Devastating budget cuts leave schools without the resources students need to succeed.
 ClassWish is the only nonprofit that lets people contribute to fund any K-12 school or teacher in the country.
 We help educators and schools get the supplies they need for their students to excel.

 Funding Priority: K-12 educators